openforcefield/qca-dataset-submission/STANDARDS.md

 - A minor version change (e.g. `"v3.1"`) represents a minor addition and/or fixes problems:
 	- Adding molecules or removing/replacing records with an underlying problem
-	- Adding compute specifications
 	- Errors/bugs in the molecule specification
 	- Changes necessary to adhere to the STANDARDS (i.e. changes necessary to placate the NONE compliance status)

-- A micro version change (e.g. `"v3.1.1"`) represents a cosmetic change, or a change that is based on dynamic information that does not change the underlying data:
-    - Cosmetic changes
-	- Updating the dataset status

-This allows the ability to record the version update in the changelog, but not the actual dataset name as this would require a new dataset in QCArchive.

 A best-effort is made to ensure that a dataset follows its underlying STANDARDS.
 One must assume that the newest version of a dataset best conforms to these STANDARDS, and the same promise may not hold for earlier versions.
 The changelog should address any changes made to improve compliance.